How to repair your credit in 5 steps

 2. Review your reports and dispute any errors

 Once you have a copy of your credit reports, check them carefully for errors.
 Mistakes on credit reports are more common than you might think.
 Fourty-four percent of consumers have at least one error on their credit reports.
-Some of these errors can be harmless, like incorrect middle initials, but some can decrease your credit score.
+Some errors can be harmless, like incorrect middle initials, but some can decrease your credit score.

 Some common credit report errors to watch out for include: